 Dr. Doyle is a member of the American Optometric Association and the Maryland Optometric Association (MOA).
 In 2005, Dr. Doyle received her fellowship from the American Academy of Optometry.
 In 2006, she was awarded the Young Optometrist of the Year award by the MOA, given to a young optometrist who has contributed significantly to the state of Maryland.
 She is a former President of the Anne Arundel County Optometric Society.
 She is Board Certified by the American Board of Optometry.

 Currently, Dr. Doyle serves as President of the MOA Educational Foundation.
 She also chairs the Public Information and Public Relations Committee and the Healthy Eyes, Healthy People Committee of the MOA.
 In November 2014, she was awarded Optometrist of the Year in recognition of her outstanding service to the optometric profession and the citizens of Maryland.

 She volunteers her time in the community, having served five years as Treasurer and as a Board of Director for the facility corporation for her sorority’s chapter at the University of Maryland in College Park.
 She was also involved with Girls on the Run of the Greater Chesapeake, as an Assistant Coach for Arnold Elementary School in Fall 2010 and as a race event volunteer.
 She volunteers with the MOA providing eye exams and vision screenings for the homeless in Baltimore and for school-age children in Baltimore City.
 She currently serves as a Girl Scouts Troop Leader for her daughters' troop.

-The Doctors Doyle live in Crownsville, Maryland with their daughters, ten-year-old daughter Ripley, eight-year-old daughter Ryder and their one fat cat Baby.
+The Doctors Doyle live in Millersville, Maryland with their daughters, Ripley, and Ryder and their three cats.
 They spend their free time gardening, having dinner with friends, traveling and playing ping pong.